davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Jet-skiing in Jacksonville.
 "Put your feet down!"

+Got a job at Golden Books.

+## 1992

+Moved to NYC with Al.

+I bought a Fender Telecaster.

+Hung out with Adam Schlesinger.

+Worked at Goldman, Sachs.

+## 1993

+Worked at Citibank.

+Met Marinza.

+Worked at at a hideous place called Diefenbach-Elkins.

+Went to Chattanooga for Papaw's funeral.

 ## 1996

 "That cat belong to everyone, and no one."

+I bought a Fender Jazz bass and tried out for a bunch of bands.

+## 1997

+Feb 1: "The Bottom" (seminary show), hosted by Erica Goodman.
+Didn't work out.

 ## 1998

 "No, Matt, it'd be 'dong ay vong ee dong.'"

+Car window got busted out on Bergen Street.

 ## 2000